e271828e/Flight.jl/docs/notes/design/framework_spec.md

 the intent.

-The alternative — active widgets staging on *every* render pass — lost its motivation to slot exclusivity ([§9.3][s9-3]): stage-every-pass would exist to win every drain against a streaming device sharing the slot for the grab's duration ([§15.3][s15-3]'s drag phase), but a slot the GUI can write is exclusively its own claim, so once staged and drained a value simply *stays*; there is nothing to reassert against.
-Nor is it worth keeping as insurance: if an anomalous writer ever touched a claimed slot through a framework defect, the slot visibly fighting is a diagnosable anomaly — continuous re-staging would mask the invariant violation at render rate.
-Side benefit: staging traffic (and trace noise) drops from render-rate-while-grabbed to actual edits.
+The alternative — active widgets staging on *every* render pass — lost its motivation to slot exclusivity ([§9.3][s9-3]) and is rejected (row 26).
+Side
+benefit: staging traffic (and trace noise) drops from render-rate-while-grabbed to actual edits.
 No claim-transition policy exists, because no claim transition can occur mid-run ([§9.3][s9-3]'s freeze); the one liveness-adjacent display rule is the orphan case — a read-only widget whose claiming device's task has died